edgeworx/docs/content/en/docs/more/maintenance.md

 If you have any feedback about our process, feel free to start a discussion over at [discuss.darcy.ai](https://discuss.darcy.ai).
-If you have a concern about an upcoming maintenance event impacting your operations, please reach out as soon as possible to [Darcy Support](mailto:support@darcy.ai).
+If you have a concern about an upcoming maintenance event impacting your operations, please reach out as early as possible to [Darcy Support](mailto:support@darcy.ai).